tomquinonero/figma-plugin-template/README.md

 # Figma Plugin Template

-This is a plugin template for figma using svelte with TS and SCSS support.
+This is a Figma plugin template using rollup and svelte.
+TS and SCSS support included 🤙

+If you are new to Figma plugins, [read my guide about this template](https://tomquinonero.com/blog/write-a-figma-plugin-using-svelte/).
+It explains how Figma plugin works, and will get you a better understanding of the whole thing.

+## Instalation

-Just clone it and remove the `remote` to make it your repository:
+Clone this repository and remove the `remote` to make it your repository:

 ```bash
 # Clone the repository